jla-gardner/load-atoms/docs/source/index.rst

    >>> from load_atoms import dataset
    >>> structures = dataset("QM7")
    Downloading QM7.extxyz | ███████████████████████ | 100.0%
-   Please cite this dataset if you use it in your work.
+   Please cite the QM7 dataset if you use it in your work.

 The resulting :class:`AtomsDataset <load_atoms.dataset.AtomsDataset>` wraps
 a list of :class:`ase.Atoms <ase.atoms.Atoms>`, and provides useful methods to access these: